TomographicImaging/CIL/docs/source/developer_guide.rst

 You can achieve this in two ways:

-1. by opening a "Developer Command Prompt for Visual Studio" and activating the conda environment from there.
+1. by opening "x64 Native Tools Command Prompt for VS" and activating the conda environment from there.
 This requires you to know the path to the ``conda.bat`` file, which is typically located in the ``condabin`` subdirectory of your conda installation.
    Once located you need to run ``<path_to>\conda.bat activate <env_name>`` to activate the conda environment, and then you can run the build command from there.
 2. by opening the conda prompt and running the ``vcvarsall.bat x64`` file from the Visual Studio installation (with ``x64`` argument), and then running the build command.